 They are ideal for extreme works that require force, like carving up meat or cutting through large bones.
 It’s best to use end grain cutting boards for ingredients that are not too juicy.
 Chopping greeneries like broccoli, cabbage, spinach, or slicing raw meat is where end grain cutting boards are mostly favored.

 Get 11% off and free shipping – limited time only!

 Edge grain cutting boards are the most popular for several reasons, with low maintenance being the leading cause.
 They are generally lightweight, especially compared to end grain cutting boards.
 If you’re looking for a board also to display appetizers at gatherings, this helps a lot with serving.
 The close grained, horizontally running wood fibers make it hard for moisture to go through.

 You surely won’t get upset when you need to replace an edge grain cutting board.
-Because the sides of timber are easier to obtain and it takes fewer steps to produce a cutting board, they are more affordable.
+The sides of timber are easier to obtain and it takes fewer steps to produce a cutting board, making them more affordable.
 You can find many sizable ones on the market for as little as $10.

 The most significant attribute of edge grain cutting boards is their relationship with moisture.
-An edge grain cutting board will exude moisture and resist food stains when adequately cared for and oiled.
+An edge grain cutting board will exude moisture and resist food stains with adequately care and oiling.